uds-helms/ProPores2/README.md

    ```

-## Step 2: Running PROPORES on the Command Line
+## Step 2: Running ProPores2 on the Command Line
-Open the terminal (or command prompt) and navigate to the PROPORES folder with the `propores` executable.
+Open the terminal (or command prompt) and navigate to the ProPores2 folder with the `propores` executable.
 The general command setup on Windows is
 ```
 propores.exe <run command(s)> -i <path> -o <path> [options...]
 ```